returnmagic/Backend-Customization-AWS-Lambda/README.md

 # Return Magic - Integration Requests Guide
-This guide is intended for merchants that want to customize the Return Magic business logic.
-You will find important informations about the terms used by Return Magic and the lifecycle of a return (RMA).
+This guide is intended for merchant that wants to customize the Return Magic business logic.
+You will find important informations about the terms used by Return Magic and the lifecycle of a return.
 If you have any questions, please contact us at support@returnmagic.com.
+Before reading this guide, you should make sure to have a basic understanding of the Return Magic platform and the different state of a return (the lifecycle of a return).
+For more information about this, contact us and we will be happy to guide you!

 ## How to Extend the Platform With Your Own Code
 Return Magic offers a powerful tool to extend the platform and customize it.
 The following section will give you an overview of the integration process, and guide you thought the setup of your own service that extends Return Magic.